How to Find the Best Job for You

 Do what makes you happy:

-The goal of these exercises is to find a job that is right for you.
-It might not be the most “prestigious” job, the one your best friend would want, or the one with the highest salary, but it will be the one where you are most likely to thrive.
+The goal of these exercises is to find the best job for you.
+It might not be the most “prestigious” role, the one your best friend would want, or the one with the highest salary, but it will be the one where you are most likely to thrive.

-One Response to How to Find the Right Job for You
+One Response to How to Find the Best Job for You

 1. Pingback: 5 Ways To Improve Your Online Job Application - Elana Lyn